Fattcat/esp32-433MHz-Rx-Tx-Test/README.md

 - GND --> GND
 - Pin --> GPIO 02

+# for best usage PLS USE code "esp32-Rx&Tx-OLED.ino" (cuz there is all u need to use) other codes are experimental

 ## 🛠️ Transmitter --> esp32 🛠️
 - VCC --> 3.3V
 - GND --> GND